FuSeFL: Fully Secure and Scalable Federated Learning: Introduction

 \section{Introduction}

 Federated Learning (FL) is a distributed machine learning paradigm that enables multiple clients to collaboratively train a global model without sharing their local data~\cite{bonawitz2019federatedlearningscaledesign,mcmahan2023communicationefficientlearningdeepnetworks,8241854,10.1145/3133956.3133982,McMahan2017,mcmahan2018,prio}.
-This paradigm is particularly suited for scenarios where legal, privacy, or infrastructural constraints prevent centralized data collection~\cite{Kairouz2019,McMahan2017}.
+This paradigm is particularly suited for scenarios where legal, privacy, or infrastructural constraints prevent centralized data collection~\cite{kairouz2021advancesopenproblemsfederated,McMahan2017}.
 In FL, a central server distributes a model to the clients, who perform local training and return updates, such as gradients or model weights.
 These updates are aggregated to refine the global model, all while the raw data remains on client devices, preserving confidentiality and reducing transmission costs.

-While FL offers clear advantages in preserving data locality, it remains vulnerable to indirect privacy breaches.
-In particular, submitted gradients or model updates can unintentionally encode patterns from the underlying data, enabling adversaries to extract sensitive information from these values.
-For example, attackers may perform \emph{model inversion} to reconstruct private inputs or launch \emph{membership inference} attacks to determine whether a particular data point was part of the training set~\cite{10.1145/2810103.2813677}.
+While FL offers clear advantages in preserving data locality, it remains vulnerable to significant privacy breaches, where (1) submitted gradients or model updates can unintentionally encode patterns from the underlying data, allowing adversaries to extract sensitive information \cite{leak1,10.1145/3133956.3133982,rofl,elsa}, and (2) attackers may attempt to steal or misuse the offloaded model for malicious or competitive gain.